zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 vault write auth/approle/role/$EMPLOYEE_NAME token_policies="manage-recipes-$EMPLOYEE_NAME"
 ```

-This would require the `sous-chef-manager` component to have the permissions to
+This would require the `employee-manager` component to have the necessary
-create both roles and policies for our sous-chefs.
-Let's setup a role and policy
+permissions to create both roles and policies for our employees.
+Let's setup a
-for this, which would allow the component to execute the above commands:
+role and policy for this, which would allow the component to execute the above
+commands:

 ```bash
 # create "create-policies", "create-roles" policies